Frequently Asked Questions

 A: During the winter we offer round-trip Snowcoach Tours to Old Faithful and the Grand Canyon of the Yellowstone, as well as Snowmobile Tours to Old Faithful (due to seasonal road closures, these are all "there-and-back" tours).
-During the summer months we offer Summer Bus Tours of the full Lower Loop and Upper Loop leaving from both West Yellowstone and from Gardiner.
-Custom tours are also available; for details, call 800-426-7669 (West Yellowstone) or 406-848-5171 (Gardiner).
+During the summer months we offer Summer Bus Tours of the full Lower Loop and Upper Loop leaving from West Yellowstone.
+Custom tours are also available; for details, call 406-646-9564

 Q: How long do the tours take?

 A: Expect each tour to take a full day, regardless of where you're headed.
-Most tours meet and/or leave around 8:00 AM and return around 5:00 PM, but times can vary (for instance, Lamar Valley Wildlife Tours leaving from Gardiner depart at 6:00 AM and return around 3:00 PM).
+Most tours meet and/or leave around 8:00 AM and return around 5:00 PM, but times can vary.

 Q: What should I bring with me?

 A: Sunscreen (even in the winter), your camera, binoculars, sunglasses, a water bottle, and possibly some light snacks.
 Purchasing boxed lunches for your party is also highly recommended for all tours, particularly during the winter months when food service inside the Park is extremely limited, but during the summer months as well since summer crowds can result in long wait times for food service.
 Boxed lunches can be reserved directly through Yellowstone Vacation Tours when you call in to book your tour, but must be ordered at least 24 hours in advance so they can be ready for pick-up on the morning of your tour.